wordofwarning/wordofwarning.org/current/2016-spring/gambini/index.md

 Venue (Z-arts) Tel: 0161 232 6089

 ####Access Information
-Age advisory: tbc 14+ There may or may not be an interval, and we think the evening will last about 90 minutes.
+Age advisory + duration tbc.
 For specific age and access information please email <mailto:info@habarts.org> or call 0161 232 6086.

 ####More
 A performance of and about sleight-of-hand magic: its invisible mechanics, its clichés, and what it tells us about live theatre and make-believe.